 Time-sharing in the State of Florida is the amount of overnights each parent has with the child(ren).

 Both parents and their children have the legal right to spend time with each other and these rights are not conditioned upon the payment of support by either par ent.
 It is the public policy of this state that each minor child has frequent and continuing contact with both parents.
 The court is required to consider the best interest of the children when deciding all matters relating to time-sharing and parental responsibility.
+Current law provides a presumption that 50/50 time-sharing is in a child(ren)’s best interest.
+However, the presumption can be rebutted under certain circumstances.

 The following suggestions are made to help you and your child(ren) in this time of mental and emotional stress: